microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

 Now that you have the common pre-requisites installed on your workstation, there are prerequisites specific to this hack.

 Please ensure that you have [Azure OpenAI access](https://aka.ms/oaiapply).
-This hack is self-paced and you will primarily be working with jupyter notebooks.
+This hack is self-paced and you will primarily be working with Jupyter notebooks.

 Please install these additional tools and resources: